Associative Knowledge Graphs for Efficient Sequence Storage and Retrieval: Methods

 The SSAKG (referred to as a sequential graph or a graph) density becomes a crucial factor influencing memory storage capacity.
 However, the sequences stored should be sufficiently intricate to enable sequence retrieval with a relatively small context (i.e., the number of observed objects of a sequence).
 Additionally, to maintain graph sparsity, a large number of unique objects must be used in the stored sequences.

 Sequences loaded into memory are represented by the corresponding directed graph in which each vertex is connected to all vertices with higher numbers than itself.
-Such graph is called a \textbf{transitive tournament. } The transitive tournament is characterized by its hierarchical ordering and its acyclic nature where there is a single directed edge between every pair of vertices.
+Such graph is called a \textbf{transitive tournament.} The transitive tournament is characterized by its hierarchical ordering and its acyclic nature where there is a single directed edge between every pair of vertices.

-Each transitive tournament will be placed in the memory graph (SSAKG).
-The individual elements of the sequence will be placed in the vertices of the graph with corresponding numbers.
-The order of the elements corresponds to the corresponding connections, i.e. the first element connects to all the others, the second to all the others except the first, and so on.
+Each transitive tournament is embedded within the SSAKG memory graph.
+The individual elements of the sequence are placed as edges connecting the vertices of the graph, with edges labeled by corresponding numbers.

+The order of the elements corresponds to the corresponding connections, i.e.\ the first element connects to all the others, the second to all the others except the first, and so on.

 \begin{example} As an example, let's consider a SSAKG graph that contains 20 vertices and can store sequences consisting of numbers 1 to 20.
 Let's assume that we first store the sequence [2,6,11] in this graph.
-The first element of this sequence (no. 2) is connected via the directed edges to the numbers 6 and 11.
-The second element (no. 6) connects to no. 11.
-No edge is derived from element no. 11 (Figure \ref{fig:graph_sequences}a).
-Figure \ref{fig:graph_sequences}b) shows the recorded sequence [2,6,11] and the sequence [11,8,2]. \end{example}
+The first element of this sequence (no\@.\ 2) is connected via the directed edges to the numbers 6 and 11.
+The second element (no\@.\ 6) connects to no\@.\ 11.
+No edge is derived from element no\@.\ 11 (Figure~\ref{fig:graph_sequences}a).
+Figure~\ref{fig:graph_sequences}b shows the recorded sequence [2,6,11] and the sequence [11,8,2]. \end{example}

-\paragraph{Definition 2.} \textit{Sequential graph \textbf{memory storage capacity} is the maximum number of sequences that can be uniquely recalled without errors.}
+\paragraph{Definition 2} \textit{Sequential graph \textbf{memory storage capacity} is the maximum number of sequences that can be uniquely recalled without errors.}

 Both aspects of this definition are essential.
 A recalled sequence is considered error-free if all elements of the sequence are correctly recalled.
 A recalled sequence is deemed unique if no other sequence matching the provided context is recalled.